GD&T - Advanced Applications

 • Mathematical definitions and implications of ASME Y14.5.1M-1994

-• Surface roughness implications for features of size and form constraints
+• Surface roughness implications to features of size and form constraints

-• Common error implications of dimensioning & tolerancing of tooling and functional gaging, based on product designs
+• Analysis and discussion of common error implications of dimensioning and tolerancing of tooling and functional gaging, based on product designs

-• Negative implications of common incorrect measurement procedures on CMMs and procedures to resolve/minimize problems
+• Evaluate negative implications of common incorrect measurement procedures on coordinate measuring machines and discuss procedures to resolve / minimize problems

 Location: